-If you are planning to trek the Manaslu Circuit via Tsum Valley, then you require an additional Tsum Valley Permit.
+If you plan to trek the Manaslu Circuit via Tsum Valley, you require an additional Tsum Valley Permit.

 - Tsum Valley Restricted Permit is USD 35 per week per person.

-Note: This may seem quite confusing, hence it is better to consult this with your local travel agency or simply you can contact us.
+Note: This may not seem very clear.
+Hence it is better to consult this with your local travel agency, or you can contact us.

 Transportation Cost for Manalsu Circuit Trek

 The Manaslu trek begins from Arughat or Sotikhola and ends at either Tal or Besisahar.
-You have to drive through to the off-beat roads either by taking a local bus or hire a private jeep.
+You have to drive through the off-beat roads by taking a local bus or hiring a private jeep.
 The cost of transportation depends on which medium you choose.
 Here is the detail regarding the transportation cost:

 Kathmandu to Soti Khola via Arughat